Women's voices: Social supports

 - Many women said it was difficult for them to acknowledge that they could reach out, ask for and accept help.

 - For many women, the realisation that they needed to invest in their own health and wellbeing came about slowly, sometimes after several months or even longer.

-It can be a struggle to find the time or an opportunity to do anything for your own physical and mental needs.
-This is why identifying who your social supports are, making use of, and relying on, the people around you to support and help you, is the key to looking after yourself in motherhood.
+It can be a struggle to find the time or an opportunity to do anything for yourself and you own physical and mental health and wellbeing needs.
+This is why identifying who your social supports, making use of, and relying on, the people around you to support and help you, are the key to looking after yourself in motherhood.

 Asking for and accepting practical help with everyday responsibilities from a partner, friend or family member, not only in the weeks and early months postpartum, but also throughout motherhood, allows you to rest, have time for social activities or pursue your interests and goals.

-Getting help with practical tasks means you can seek out your emotional supports, this may be through counselling or therapy, spending time with your partner as a couple, or having a chat with someone you trust; someone who really listens to you and really understands you, and can give you advice and encouragement.
+Getting help with practical tasks means you can seek out your emotional supports, this may be through counselling or therapy, spending time with your partner as a couple, or having a chat with someone you trust - someone who really listens to you and understands you, and can give you advice and encouragement.

-Some women talked about finding their ‘peer group’; people in similar situations with whom they could talk about their experiences.
+Some women talked about finding their ‘peer group’ - people in similar situations with whom they could talk about their experiences.
 Often women feel they are struggling alone as the tougher aspects of motherhood aren’t discussed as openly or at all.
-Joining mother and baby groups, online parenting platforms or just making new friends who are also mothers, helped them to see that others were struggling with the same issues; this made them feel less alone.
+Joining mother and baby groups, online parenting platforms or just making new friends with other mothers helped them to see that others were struggling with the same issues and this made them feel less alone.

 Moira is the mother of a three young children.
 Click here to listen to her experiences of social supports after giving birth (3 minutes and 42seconds).

 Blathnaid is the mother of a young baby.
 Click here to listen to her experiences of social supports after giving birth (2 minutes and 29 seconds).